 Pool Filters Explained

 Apart from an impressive design, the best swimming pools are those that are safe and hygienic.
-Installing the right pool filter for your pool type will definitely help in extending the life and look of your pool.
+Installing the right pool filter for your pool type will definitely help in extending the life and looks of your pool.
 Not to mention peace of mind in knowing you are swimming in clean water.

 A sand filter uses a tank that is 75% filled with a special type of sand and 25% free space for the water to get in.
 Once there, the water passes through the sand where microns, dirt and debris will be caught leaving you with clean water.
 This filter can have either a push-pull valve or a multiport valve.
 Both can do backwashing which gets rid of everything trapped in the filter.